BookStackApp/website/content/blog/bookstack-release-v22-10.md

 While quite subtle, hopefully this should be notable improvement when glancing at them during editing.

+### Handling Related Shelves on Book Copy

+We added the ability to copy books late last year in BookStack v21.12.
+Something missing from the copy would be any relations to shelves that the original book sat upon.
+As of this release, copying a book will now also copy its shelf relations, as long as the user has permission to edit those shelves (Since they'd effectively be altering its content).

 ### Code Block WYSIWYG Toolbar

 Within the WYSIWYG editor it's always been tricky to edit code blocks on mobile, since it's usually done via a double-click